How to Set Up Google Analytics 4 (GA4) in 2024Step-by-Step Guide to Switching From Universal Analytics to Google Analytics 4

 • Retention: This report shows how many users are coming back to your site (rather than just visiting once).

-• Tech: The browser, operating system, and device that visitors used to access your site.
+• Tech: The browser, operating system, and device visitors use to access your site.

 You can adjust the date range and edit comparisons using the buttons on the top right.
 Here’s the “editing comparisons” button (shown in red):